-13. Weapons: Dangerous Instruments
+13. Weapons: Dangerous Instruments/Threats to use Dangerous weapons against other students

 A student will not possess any type of knife including pocket knives.
 A student will not possess, handle, transmit, or use a dangerous instrument capable of harming another person.
 A "dangerous instrument" means any device intended to cause injury or bodily harm, any device used in a threatening manner that could cause injury or bodily harm, or any device that is primarily used for self-protection.
 Dangerous instruments include, but are not limited to, Chemical Mace, pepper gas or like substances; stun guns; BB guns; pellet guns; razors; or box cutters.